VictorZelenin/IWMY/backend/README.md

 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Sets the event already held.
+In other words, for the event, defined by field values `organizerEmail` and `time` of the Event object passed to the method, the property `actual` is set to `false`.
+Other fields on the Event object passed to the method are ignored.

+This method is called when the previously "new" event was actually held and is marked as already held (and not anymore available for attending and holding).
+It's done when the couples are created in the event.

+Produces the array of 1 Event object which already has the `actual` field value `false`, or, if no such event existed in the backend database, an empty array.

 #### /events/set/user/ratings/allow

 | Consumes array of | Produces array of | Basic Authorization |
 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Sets the event, for attending users who are selected by the event organizer for giving votes (ratings) for other users, available for actually submitting the votes (ratings).
+In other words, it sets the `allowSendingRatings` property of the event to `true`.
+The event is defined by by field values `organizerEmail` and `time` of the Event object passed to the method, other fields are ignored.

+This method is called when the event organizer finishes giving votes (ratings) for other users from behalf of the users whose accounts he created, and allows other users to submit their votes (ratings).

+Produces the array of 1 Event object which already has the `actual` field value `false`, or, if no such event existed in the backend database, an empty array.

 #### /events/replace

 | Consumes array of | Produces array of | Basic Authorization |
 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Consumes the array of 2 Event objects: the first one contains the current organizer email and time as `organizerEmail` and `time` field values respectively (other fields are ignored), and the second one contains the full new data for the event to be put to the backend database instead of old data.

+This method is called when the organizer changes his event's data in the app.

+The second Event object passed to the method can have a photo (graphics) attached.
+In this case the `thumbnail` and `photo` field values must be not empty, but Base64-encoded binary data of the JPEG photo preview (thumbnail) and JPEG photo, respectively.
+The thumbnail binary data size must be less than 5 kB (1 kB = 1000 bytes).
+The photo binary data size must be less than 500 kB.

+Produces an array of 1 Event object which is stored in the backend database after replacement (if the new event data has either new `organizerEmail` and `time` field values not yet used, or they these field values remain the same) or an empty array (if such organizer email and time were already used in other event before).

+If the event photo is replaced with the new one, the `photo` and `thumbnail` fields in the Event object in the response contain new photo and thumbnail IDs instead of Base64 data, respectively.

 #### /attendances/toggle/active